stolostron/multicluster-global-hub/doc/README.md

 #### Network configuration

-The regional hub is also a managed cluster of global hub in Red Hat Advanced Cluster Management.
+The managed hub is also a managed cluster of global hub in Red Hat Advanced Cluster Management.
 The network configuration in Red Hat Advanced Cluster Management is necessary.
 See [Networking](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.7/html/networking/networking) for Red Hat Advanced Cluster Management networking details.

 1. Global hub networking requirements